artemshar/html/README.md

 ## Motivation

-- Learn more and better about the built-in capabilities of WEB API's, browser as a platform, HTML, CSS and JavaScript before choosing a third-party tool or library.
+- Learn more and better about the built-in capabilities of WEB API's, browser as a platform, HTML, CSS and JavaScript before choosing a third-party tool or library
 - Stay on top of the latest Web API and Web standards news